 Although Design A and Design B motors are similar, they have some significant differences.
-The most commonplace of all models, the Design B motors, must comply with certain specifications laid out in NEMA Standard MG1.
+The most commonplace of all models, the Design B motors, must comply with certain specifications in NEMA Standard MG1.
 These specifications limit the design to no more than 5 percent slip and place minimum limits on torque during starting and acceleration.
 The standards also define a maximum allowable locked-rotor current, also known as starting current.
 The Design A specification is identical except the motors are not limited to any maximum locked-rotor current.

-Fig. 1.
-Torque Is Proportional to the Square of Motor Current, $Q = (I^2R)/S$
+Fig. 1 Torque Is Proportional to the Square of Motor Current, $Q = (I^2 R)/S$

-NEMA design codes for motors specify the locked-rotor starting current.
-For example, a locked-rotor Code G is a multiple of the full-load amperes of between 5.6 to 6.29.
+NEMA design codes for motors specify the range of kVA per horsepower as measured at motor rated voltage and rated frequency.
+For example, Code G has the range of 5.6 to 6.3 kVA/HP.

 VI.
-CRITICAL MOTOR PARAMETERS TO THE STARTING ELEMENT (ROTOR PROTECTION)
+CRITICAL MOTOR PARAMETERS FOR THE STARTING ELEMENT (ROTOR PROTECTION)